ROCm/HIP/docs/reference/programming_model.rst

 Inherent Thread Model
 -------------------------------------------------------------------------------

-The thread hiearchy inherent to how AMD GPUs operate manifest as depicted in :numref:`inherent_thread_hierarchy`.
+The thread hierarchy inherent to how AMD GPUs operate is depicted in :numref:`inherent_thread_hierarchy`.

 .. _inherent_thread_hierarchy:

 .. figure:: ../data/reference/programming_model/thread_hierarchy.svg
   :alt: Diagram depicting nested rectangles of varying color.
 The outermost one
-        titled "Grid", inside sets of uniform rectangles layered on oneanother titled "Block".
-Each "Block" containing sets of uniform rectangles layered on oneanother titled "Warp".
+        titled "Grid", inside sets of uniform rectangles layered on one another titled "Block".
+Each "Block" containing sets of uniform rectangles layered on one another titled "Warp".
 Each of the "Warp" titled rectangles filled with downward pointing arrows inside.

   Hierarchy of thread groups.